Lemon Balm (Melissa officinalis)

 - Heart palpitations due to anxiety^^.
 Feelings of “nerved out” with stress

 - Tension headaches.
-OK for migraines.
+Can be helpful with migraines.

-- Mild menstrual cramps.
+- Can ease mild menstrual cramps.

-- Digestive system conditions.
+Supporting herb with all virus conditions. - Digestive system conditions.
 Make tea from fresh plants when possible.
 Delicious!!

 - Allergies; combines well with other anti-allergenic herbs to make an anti-allergy tea or formula